RAbraham/jaya/README.md

 ```

+The code piece `p = s1 >> copy_lambda >> s2` says

+* create `s1` and `s2` if it does not exist, create or update `copy_lambda`
+* create an event notification such that if a file is created in `s1`, it will invoke `CopyLambda` and copy the file to `s2`.

 ### Deploy the pipeline
 ```bash
 jaya-client> PYTHONPATH=. jaya deploy --config_file=./jayaclient/config/jaya.conf --file=./jayaclient/pipelines/copy_pipeline.py --pipeline=my-copy-pipeline
 ```

+The above code will create the S3 buckets if they don't exist.
+If you go to your AWS Lambda Console, you'll see the deployed lambda.
+Check the alias `development` and you'll see the trigger for the S3 bucket.
+Likewise, if you go to the S3 Console for the bucket in `s1`, you'll see the event notification added for the lambda function and alias.

 ### Redeploy a specific lambda function(e.g after making changes)
 ```bash